Know the facts about the North Carolina death penalty.

 - A 2018 Gallup poll showed that fewer than half of Americans believe the death penalty is applied fairly, a new low.
 The number of Americans who support the death penalty is near its lowest point in 40 years.

-- Eight states have abolished the death penalty since 2007.
+- Eleven states have abolished the death penalty since 2007.
+In 2021, Virginia became the first southern state to outlaw the death penalty.

 - On average, defense in a death penalty trial is four times more expensive than in a trial where the maximum punishment is life without parole.